Contact

 Research Summary

-Dr Lea has had considerable success in raising research funds from the European Union Framework 7 initiative.
-In 2008, the EU awarded 3 million euros to investigate the effects of environmental chemicals on female reproductive development and fertility and Dr Lea was a partner in this international initiative.
+Professor Lea has had considerable success in raising research funds from the European Union Framework 7 initiative.
+In 2008, the EU awarded 3 million euros to investigate the effects of environmental chemicals on female reproductive development and fertility and Professor Lea was a partner in this international initiative.
 Entitled "Reproductive effects of environmental chemicals in females: REEF" this program brought together 6 centres of excellence and the program officially ended in 2011.
 Considerable output was generated from this work including high impact factor papers and numerous presentations and representations at international and national conferences.
+More recently, Professor Lea was central to a 5 year successful NIH grant designed to investigate the transgenerational effects of F0 exposures vis the mother.

 Causes and underlying mechanisms of pregnancy failure in domestic species.

 When abortus tissue is sent to the Veterinary Laboratories Agency (VLA) for diagnosis, only 50% of investigations reveal the most likely cause.
-Dr Lea is investigating this complex and multi factorial problem in terms of the range of pathogens investigated and other confounders.
-This program is supported by funds from the University of Nottingham under the Global Food Security initiative.
+Professor Lea investigated this complex and multi factorial problem in terms of the range of pathogens investigated and other confounders.
+This program was supported by funds from the University of Nottingham under the Global Food Security initiative.
 This work was also a spin out project arising from the WildTech EU program described below.

 Novel Technologies for Surveillance of Emerging and Re-emerging Infections of Wildlife

 There is increasing concern over new emerging diseases threatening animal and human health, many of which have wildlife populations as a source and target.
 Considering the magnitude of this problem, current disease surveillance of wildlife populations across Europe is minimal.
 This initiative is designed to provide novel technologies which will contribute to the development of a comprehensive system of surveillance of wild animal diseases relevant to European public and animal health.
-Initiated by Dr Lea in the vet school, this project has allowed Dr Lea to expand his portfolio and apply his technological expertise into an area of international concern both within and outside the EU.
-In support of this work, Dr Lea and colleagues in the vet school have had considerable success in raising further funds from the EU totalling 6 million euros.
-The focus of the grant is to develop nucleic acid arrays for the detection of multiple pathogens in a single sample and serological arrays for investigating host response to the pathogen.
-A state of the art disease management system and epidemiological modelling systems are also being developed as part of this consortium.
-There are 13 partners across Europe and a network of 24 Associate Partners (wildlife specialists) involved in this crucially important program
+Initiated by Professor Lea in the vet school, this project has allowed him to expand his portfolio and apply his technological expertise into an area of international concern both within and outside the EU.
+In support of this work, Professor Lea and colleagues in the vet school had considerable success in raising further funds from the EU totalling 6 million euros.
+The focus of the grant was to develop nucleic acid arrays for the detection of multiple pathogens in a single sample and serological arrays for investigating host response to the pathogen.
+A state of the art disease management system and epidemiological modelling systems were developed as part of this consortium.
+There were 13 partners across Europe and a network of 24 Associate Partners (wildlife specialists) involved in this program